 Here are some examples of the things young people can gain from being in the Animal Care group:

-Our Woodskills team are a dedicated bunch of wood working enthusiasts, who have been very busy developing student skills and a range of products, which are sold in Cantraybridge Cafe.
+Our Woodskills team are a dedicated bunch of wood working enthusiasts, who have been very busy developing student skills and a range of products which are available for sale.
 The most exciting thing about the Woodskills team is that they use the medium of wood work to develop and enhance all sorts of skills and learning and don’t just focus on the woodwork and joinery skills.
 Here are some examples of the things you can learn:

 Here at Cantraybridge, sustainability is one of our core values.
 The role of our Maintenance Department is to measure our Carbon Footprint and, where possible, reduce it by teaching our students about energy consumption.